 - Specify that services and users defined on your Unix/Linux systems be authenticated by Defender with its Pluggable Authentication Module (PAM).

-- Secure communications by associating a management Data Encryption Standard (DES) with Defender Security Server.
+- Secure communications by associating a Data Encryption Standard (DES) with the Defender Security Server.
 Defender supports AES, DES or Triple DES encryption.

 Defender security server (DSS)

 |Hard disk space|

 Defender administration console

 Defender management portal